QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ![](../assets/2023-04-06-20-01-59.png)

-Let's give it a visit with port forwarding like we have done for ArgoCD.
+Let's give it a visit with port forwarding like we have done for Argo CD.

 ``` powershell
 kubectl port-forward deployment/joy-of-kubernetes-1 8081:80 -n joy-of-kubernetes-1